tinkerbell/tinkerbell.org/content/setup/local-with-vagrant/_index.md

 ## Creating a Template

 Next, define the template for the workflow.
 The template sets out tasks for the Worker to preform sequentially.
 This template contains a single task with a single action, which is to perform "hello-world".
-Note that the "hello-world" image doesn't actually contain any instructions.
-It is just a placeholder in the template so a workflow can be created and pushed to a Worker.
+Just as in the [hello-world example](/exmaples/hello-world), the "hello-world" image doesn't contain any instructions that the Worker will perform.
+It is just a placeholder in the template so a workflow can be created and pushed to the Worker.

 ```
 cat > hello-world.yml  <<EOF